 Personal, permanent changes in a household’s energy use can be one of the most effective ways to combat climate change.
 By making our own transition to cleaner energy, we can encourage those around us to do the same.
 While personal renewable energy and energy efficient appliances began as expensive luxuries, rapid innovation has made these innovations significantly more affordable and accessible.

 Our goal is to keep making renewable energy and energy efficient appliances and home insulation and design more readily available for all households and businesses.
 We do this by defending rooftop solar, incentivizing battery storage options, educating others on energy efficient upgrades they can make, and promoting legislation that will encourage the growth of this industry.
 To be successful, we work side-by-side with lawmakers to create better policy, negotiate with the utility to protect ratepayers, and empower the public to help make these changes.

-The terms of the settlement were that current solar customers can keep their rates until 2035, that the proposed rate changes were decreased or eliminated all together, and that RMP must conduct a new solar study that takes into account many more factors than before.
-We expect this study will be released in the spring of 2019, at which time we will rise to the occasion once again to do all we can to ensure rooftop solar can survive and thrive in Utah.
+The terms of the settlement were that current solar customers can keep their rates until 2035, proposed rate changes were decreased or eliminated all together, and that Rocky Mountain Power must conduct a new solar study that takes into account more factors than before.
+We expect this study will be released later in 2019, at which time we will be at the table once again to ensure rooftop solar can survive and thrive in Utah.

 RESIDENTIAL AND COMMERCIAL BATTERY STORAGE